Mankeerat/SearchDet_Long_Tail_Object_Detection/README.md

 ---
 ## Results
 We compare not just the accuracy of our methodology, but also compare OWOD models' performance vs. inference time on LVIS.
-SearchDet with caching has comparable speed to GroundingDINO and is faster than T-Rex, two state-of-the-art methods.
+SearchDet with caching has a comparable speed to GroundingDINO and is faster than T-Rex, two state-of-the-art methods.
 <p align="center">
   <img src="resources/Results1.png" alt="Results1" width="1000"/>
 </p>